Is Paying an Annual Fee for a Credit Card Worth It?

 These cards don’t come with great rewards or benefits, but they give you a chance to establish a positive payment record on your credit reports.
 Don’t expect to be showered with points or get valuable travel perks, because they aren’t the most exciting cards.
 They’re meant to help you get your credit on track.

-Secured credit cards are a type of card designed for building credit.
+Secured credit cards are a type of card designed for building good credit.
 They require a security deposit when you’re approved, which will fund your credit limit for the card.
 Some secured cards have an annual fee in addition to this deposit, although there are also several that don’t charge a fee.

 And, of course, you can also find unsecured cards with no annual fees for average credit.
 But you might have a more difficult time being approved for these, compared to cards with fees.